 Understanding Sterile Barrier Integrity

 The sterile barrier integrity is a fundamental concept in the medical packaging industry.
 It refers to the ability of the packaging to protect its contents from contamination by bacteria and microorganisms, ensuring that medical devices remain sterile until they are ready to be used at the point of care.
+Sterile barrier systems are specifically designed to maintain sterility throughout storage and handling, preventing microbial contamination until the point of use.
 This integrity is not merely about containment; it is about creating an environment where sterility is maintained through the entire supply chain.

 The Importance of Packaging in Sterile Barrier Integrity